pagarevijayy/weather-app-react/README.md

 [Live](https://zweather-app-react.vercel.app/)

-A simple weather app that allows users to check current weather conditions for a particular location and gives 7-day forecast
+A simple weather app that allows users to check current weather conditions for a particular location and gives around 7-day forecast

 **Functionality**

-- By default, the app shows the weather of current browser location and 7 days forecast
+- By default, the app shows the weather of current browser location and around 7 days forecast
 - It has a searchable function to view weather of any particular location
-- Mobile responsive design
+- Responsive design

 **Tech**